gabriellegao/machine-learning-zoomcamp/05-deployment/README.md

 # Copy files to Docker container
 COPY ["Pipfile", "Pipfile.lock", "./"]

-# Install libraries listed in Pipfile
+# Install libraries in Pipfile in the environment
+# Instead of launch a virtual env
 RUN pipenv install --system --deploy

 # Copy script and model to Docker Container